 - There was plenty of jam, so no need to panic about how much you dare put on that first roll

-As part of the Querfeld family group, Café Museum also draws on the in-house Landtmann patisserie, which is one way of saying there are some rather good cakes to go with your coffee.
+As part of the Querfeld family group, Café Museum also draws on the in-house Landtmann patisserie, which is another way of saying there are some rather good cakes to go with your coffee.

 In summary, Café Museum is stylish, efficient and pristine.
-The only downside is that it might be a touch too stylish, efficient and pristine for some tastes, particularly if you’re looking for a more earthy coffee house experience.
+The only downside is it might be too stylish, efficient and pristine for some tastes, particularly if you’re looking for a more earthy coffee house experience.